manio143/SportsTacticsBoard/readme.txt

 4. Compiling From Source Code
  4.1 Requirements
  4.2 Procedure
-  4.2.1 Visual Studio
-  4.2.2 .NET Framework SDK & MSBuild
+  4.2.1 No Development Environment on Windows with .NET 2.0 Runtime Installed 4.2.2 Visual Studio (any version supporting C#) 4.2.3 .NET Framework SDK or Windows SDK

 1. Copyrights